 - Step 2.
 Now fold the wonton in half, forming a triangular parcel.
-Pressing firmly along the edges ensuring they're well-sealed (important!).
+Firmly press along the edges so that they're well-sealed (important!).
 Dab a little water onto the left corner of the parcel, the side that's facing you.

 - Step 3.
 Lastly, bring the two opposing corners together with a small overlap (damp corner on top) and firmly press to seal.